w3c/secure-payment-confirmation/ux-guidelines.md

 Relevant fields: [payeeName], [payeeOrigin]

-The payee information fields are intended to communicate to the user who will be the recipient of the funds.
+The payee information fields are intended to communicate to the user which entity will be the recipient of the funds.
 In most cases this would be the merchant (or other entity) that the user has already been interacting with in the current session (e.g., checkout flow).
 The `payeeName` field, if present, communicates a natural language name, such as "Big Shoe Store Inc.", whilst the `payeeOrigin`, if present, communicates the web URL at which the payee can be found, such as "https://bigshoestore.example".